nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 8. In Public network settings choose **Primary Network**

-9. Provide four available consecutive IP addresses in a range, for Object Store Storage Network static IPs (4 IPs required)
+9. Provide four available consecutive IP addresses in a range, for Object Store Storage Network static IPs (1 IP required)

-    Select four available IPs in your network (just ping a few IPs in your cluster's subnet to check if they are avaialable or use a port scanner to determine this)
+    Select one available IP in your network (just ping a few IPs in your cluster's subnet to check if it is avaialable or use a port scanner to determine this)

     ![](images/buckets_04.png)